-Clare Barfoot BSc (Hons) RNutr
+Meet Clare Barfoot

 Clare graduated with a degree in Animal Science from The University of Newcastle upon Tyne having always shown a passion for animals but particularly horses.
 Horses and ponies have always played a central role in Clare’s life after being born into a horse mad family.

 Clare started her career as a pig and poultry nutritionist where she learnt to formulate and design nutritional products before moving to SPILLERS which enabled her to combine her passion for horses and nutrition.
-Clare is a registered equine nutritionist with the Association of Nutrition and today has a pivotal role in developing our feeds, looking after all our iconic recipes, overseeing our care-line and working very closely with Dr. Pat Harris to steer our extensive research program where she has co-authored numerous peer-reviewed papers on equine nutrition and management.
+Clare is a registered equine nutritionist with the Association of Nutrition and in her role as Marketing and R&D Director, over-sees the nutritional management of all our products.
+She works very closely with Professor Pat Harris to steer our extensive research program where she has co-authored numerous peer-reviewed papers on equine nutrition and management.

 With a particular interest in laminitis, Clare sits on the WALTHAM International Laminitis and Obesity Consortium where her role is to translate the science from our research into practical advice for horse owners and into product innovation so our products remain at the forefront of nutritional thinking.